Crisis Core: Final Fantasy VII: Background and development

-Reception
+Critical reception

-In Metacritic, all ports received similar positive response by video game critics.
-Critics were divided in regards to the narrative with Eurogamer seeing Zack's character arc as unnecessary fanservice that does not expand on anything from the original Final Fantasy VII with an overdramatic tone.
-On the other hand, GameSpot and IGN felt the remaster makes Crisis Core more memorable due to its improved adaptation and felt Zack and Sephiroth are more likable than former SOLDIERs Angeal and Genesis thanks to their more human portrayals, most notably Tyler Hoechlin's work as Sephiroth.
-GamesRadar was more critical to Zack's initial portrayal as "stupid hero" only to come to like him in his final moment, finding Sephiroth instead as a more memorable character with Tifa's and Aerith's characters being demoted to cameos when compared to Final Fantasy VII or Remake.
+On Metacritic, all ports received similar positive response by video game critics.

+Critics were divided in regards to the narrative, with Eurogamer seeing Zack's character arc as unnecessary fan service that did not expand on anything from the original Final Fantasy VII with an overdramatic tone.
+On the other hand, GameSpot and IGN felt the remaster made Crisis Core more memorable, due to its improved adaptation and felt Zack and Sephiroth are more likable than former SOLDIERs Angeal and Genesis, thanks to their more human portrayals, most notably Tyler Hoechlin's work as Sephiroth.
+GamesRadar was more critical to Zack's initial portrayal as "stupid hero", only to come to like him in his final moment, finding Sephiroth instead as a more memorable character, with Tifa's and Aerith's characters being demoted to cameos when compared to Final Fantasy VII or Remake.
 The graphics were praised for being superior to the original game but still not as comparable to newly released titles.

-Critics felt the gameplay was improved in the remaster comparable to previous entries but still not as much as Remake with GamesRadar finding it "fantastic", while VG247 found it highly superior to Crisis Core thanks to the advantages of the ports.
-GameSpot did not find several differences between Reunion and its original PSP game but still found the gameplay appealing, most notably the DMW system being complimented as improved.
-Digital Trends also found the DMW enjoyable but found the overall fight system repetitive and the side missions "dull".
+Critics felt the gameplay was improved in the remaster comparable to previous entries, but still not as much as Remake, with GamesRadar finding it "fantastic", while VG247 found it highly superior to Crisis Core, thanks to the advantages of the ports.
+GameSpot did not find several differences between Reunion and its original PSP game, but still found the gameplay appealing, most notably the DMW system being complimented as improved.
+Digital Trends also found the DMW enjoyable, but found the overall fight system repetitive and the side missions "dull".
 The use of summoning creatures were noted to be impressive due to the improved visuals.
-IGN also panned the handling of sidequest and noted the DMW system comes across as divisive for how much it can alter a player's reaction to the combat.
+IGN also panned the handling of sidequest, and noted the DMW system comes across as divisive for how much it can alter a player's reaction to the combat.

 Sales

 The game sold over 150,000 units upon being released in Japan.
-In the United Kingdom, it debuted at 8th place in the boxed charts.
+In the United Kingdom, it debuted at eighth place in the boxed charts.
 The next week, it was 30th place in the UK boxed charts.

+Accolades

+At the New York Game Awards, Reunion received a nomination in the category "Freedom Tower Award for Best Remake", losing to The Stanley Parable: Ultra Deluxe.
+At the 2023 Japan Game Awards, the game was one of eleven recipients of an "Award for Excellence".